cjw531/text-classification/README.md

 <hr>

 ## Future Work
-1. Hyperparameter tuning especially with BYOD (i.3. batch size, epoch, and etc.)
+1. Hyperparameter tuning especially with BYOD (i.e. batch size, epoch, and etc.)
 2. Add/modify layers in CNN and the BERT transformer based model
 3. Try MLP (Multi-Layer Perceptron) with and without BERT and compare the performance